+ I’m interested! How do I apply?

-The full cost of the 14 week Fall 2017 Semester is $16,740.00.
-We do allow for a rolling admission if space permits; for students who enter after the start date, a reduced fee will be calculated.
-We offer several different payment plans and are open to working with a student and his/her family to arrive at a payment plan which makes sense for all parties.
+We offer several different payment plans and are open to working with a student and their family to arrive at a payment plan which makes sense for all parties.

 In addition, Semester Off is able to offer a reduced rate for specific students with demonstrated financial need.
 We would be happy to discuss these details during the admissions process.